“Loving your neighbor is more important than religion.” (Mark 12:33)

 What would Christianity look like when it is stripped bare?
 Bonhoeffer began to struggle with what remains when the typical traits of a religion—clergy, rites, holy things, beliefs, and morality—are eliminated.
 How would that redefine Christianity?

 What bothered Bonhoeffer was that a person could confess doctrinally correct beliefs, observe its moral codes, and follow the accepted behaviors and practices of the Church, while simultaneously committing unspeakable horrors.
-We have witnessed the same thing in the American South—the "Bible Belt"—where harassment, persecution and lynchings of African-Americans was a norm for “white Christians,” the forerunners of today's conservative Evangelicals.
+We have witnessed the same thing in the American South—the "Bible Belt"—where harassment, persecution and lynchings of African-Americans was a norm for “white Christians.”

 How is it possible that the practice of Christianity can become divorced from loving our neighbors in any real sense?
 How is it that religious practice—including word and sacrament—can leave a person ultimately unchanged at the core of his or her being?
 Typical Christian religious practice does not guarantee a transformation of the heart nor does it necessarily provide a personal experience with God.
 For many Christians, religion is a “secondhand” experience, simply passed on by family, culture and tradition.